Kapikat/sapper/README.md

 Choose count of mines on it

-Start game with choosing coordinates every move whil you win or lose
+Start game with choosing coordinates every move while you win or lose